 Gurobi is the most powerful and fastest solver that the prioritizr R package can use to solve conservation planning problems.
 This vignette will walk you through the process of setting up Gurobi on your computer so that you can use it to solve conservation planning problems.
-If you encounter any problems while following the instructions below, check out the official Gurobi documentation or the official Gurobi emailing list.
+If you encounter any problems while following the instructions below, check out the official Gurobi documentation.

 Gurobi is a commercial computer program.
 This means that users will need to obtain a license for Gurobi before they can use it.
 Although academics can obtain a special license at no cost, individuals that are not affiliated with a recognized educational institution may need to purchase a license to use Gurobi.
 If you are an academic that is affiliated with an educational institution, you can take advantage of the special academic license to use Gurobi for no cost.
 Once you have signed up for a free account you can request a free academic license.

 Once you accept the Terms Of Service you can generate a license.